 The Singing Tower carillon concerts are at 1 & 3 p.m. daily with short selections played on the hour and half-hour.
-The current carillon schedule features live performances by carillonneur Geert D’hollander on Thursday – Sunday through May 12, 2013 and recordings from the Anton Brees Carillon Library collection for the remainder of the week.
+The current carillon schedule features live carillon concerts by Geert D’hollander on Thursday – Sunday with recordings from the Anton Brees Carillon Library collection the remainder of the week.
 Carillon concerts can be heard throughout the Gardens and there is no additional ticket required.

 What is a carillon?

 A carillon is a musical instrument consisting of at least 23 cast bronze bells that are precisely tuned and arranged in chromatic progression so that music in any key can be played.
 Unlike other types of bells, carillon bells are fixed in a frame—the bells do not move.
 Instead, the clappers inside strike the bells to produce a considerable range of sounds up to five or six octaves.
 Because of its weight and size, the carillon is one of the largest of all instruments.
 A carillon is played from a keyboard on which the keys are depressed by the player’s closed hands and feet.
 The keys are connected to the clappers by vertical and horizontal wires.

 The carillon at Bok Tower Gardens has 60 bells ranging in weight from 16 pounds to nearly 12 tons.
 The instrument was designed and built in 1928 by John Taylor Bellfoundry, Ltd. of Loughborough, England which still makes bells today.
 There are four carillons in Florida, approximately 200 in North America and 600 throughout the world.
 See a list created by Guild of Carillonneurs in North America of all North American carillons.